ShaneKent/PyEventLogViewer/.github/pull_request_template.md

 <!--- Please relate an issue using either "Related to #issuenum" or "Closes #issuenum" --->
 RELATED ISSUES HERE

-## Type of Chage
+## Type of Change
 <!--- Please select at least one --->
 - [ ] Bug fix
 - [ ] New feature
-- [ ] Breaking change (this change would somehow cause existing functionality to not beahve as expected)
+- [ ] Breaking change (this change would somehow cause existing functionality to not behave as expected)
 - [ ] Other

 ## Testing